KrishnaRaheja/KrishnaRaheja/README.md

 ## 👋 Hi, I'm Krishna
-I’m a Computer Science student who enjoys building projects that sit at the intersection of software, data, and automation, and lovebuilding tools to make everyday tasks easier.
+I’m a Computer Science student who enjoys building projects that sit at the intersection of software, data, and automation, and love building tools to make everyday tasks easier.

 <!--
 **KrishnaRaheja/KrishnaRaheja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.